How could the fall of Syria's Assad impact Iran? – DW – 12/09/2024

 In the aftermath of opposition rebel groups swiftly toppling Syria's government, Iran's leadership is struggling to come to terms with the loss of long-time ally Bashar Assad.

 Iranian officials initially downplayed the situation, describing conditions in Syria as "normal."
-However, the fall of Assad is set to jeopardize Syria's role as a lynchpin of Tehran's regional strategy.
+However, the fall of the Assad regime is likely to jeopardize Syria's role as a lynchpin of Tehran's regional strategy.

 Syria has been a cornerstone of what Tehran describes as the "Shia Crescent," a geopolitical vision aimed at linking Iran to its allies in Lebanon and beyond.

-Iran's Supreme Leader Ali Khamenei once described Syria as the "pillar" of the "Axis of Resistance," a term referring to Iranian-backed groups both opposing Israel, and US influence, in the Middle East.
-Syria had also provided a corridor for Iranian weapons and other support to reach its proxies in Lebanon.
+Iran's supreme leader, Ayatollah Ali Khamenei, once described Syria as the "pillar" of the "Axis of Resistance," a network of Iranian-backed groups that oppose Israel and US influence, in the Middle East.
+Syria has also provided a corridor for Iranian weapons and other support to reach its proxies in Lebanon.

 Analysts argue that while Iran might continue supporting proxy groups in the region, its financial and military capacity has been significantly diminished.

-This tactic is not without precedent.
-Iran has previously supported destabilizing forces in Iraq and Afghanistan to counter US influence and project power.
-However, Tehran's current economic struggles limit its ability to execute such strategies on the same scale.
+This tactic would not be without precedent.
+Iran has previously supported destabilizing forces in Iraq and Afghanistan to counter US influence and project its own power.
+However, Tehran's current economic struggles would limit its ability to execute such strategies on the same scale.

 Iran spent billions on Assad

-Support from Iran, and Russia, enbabled Assad to gain the upper hand in Syria's civil war, during which he brutally supressed opposition to his rule, and has been implicated in war crimes for indiscriminate attacks on civilians.
+This support from Iran, as well as from Russia, enabled Assad to gain the upper hand in Syria's civil war, during which he brutally suppressed opposition to his rule.
+Assad is accused of war crimes, including indiscriminate attacks on civilians.

-Other Iranian officials, such as former lawmaker Bahram Parsaei, recently confirmed these figures in a post on X, emphasizing that these expenditures bypassed parliamentary approval, and asking who will repay these debts now that Assad is gone.
+In a recent post on X, the former Iranian lawmaker Bahram Parsaei emphasized that Iran's expenditure had bypassed parliamentary approval, and asked who would repay the debts now that Assad is gone.

-This financial strain is compounded by widespread economic hardship at home, fueling resentment among Iranians.

-Many are questioning why their government prioritizes foreign expenditures over addressing domestic needs, such as building schools and hospitals in impoverished regions like Sistan and Baluchistan.
+Many Iranians question why their government prioritizes foreign expenditure over addressing domestic needs, such as building schools and hospitals in impoverished regions such as Sistan and Baluchistan.

 Undermining Tehran's propaganda